gtb104/SoF_Showcase/README.md

    npm install
    ```

-A typical workflow would be:

-- During development: Run `npm run dev` to work with live reloading
-- When ready to deploy: Run `npm run build` to create optimized production files
-- Before deploying: Run `npm run preview` to test the production build locally
+A typical workflow would be to run `npm run dev` while editing files so you can work with live reloading.
+Run `npm run preview` to test the production build locally.
-- Deploy to vercel

 ## Deployment

 This project is configured for deployment on Vercel.
 You have two options for deploying to vercel.

 1. You can link the GitHub repo to vercel from vercel's web interface.
 When you do this, any time you push changes to GitHub, vercel will redeploy those assets.
+This is the current configuration.
 2. You can deploy directly from the commandline.
 After you've logged into vercel, `vercel login`, run the following two commands:

 ```bash